frictionlessdata/website-old/guides/joining-tabular-data-in-python.md

 In a [separate guide](/guides/joining-data/), I walked through joining a tabular dataset with one containing geographic information.
 In this guide, I will demonstrate an example of joining two tabular datasets.
-In this case, we want to join a dataset containing the *nominal* Gross Domestic Product (GDP) per country per year with the Consumer Price Index (CPI) per country per year.
-By adjusting a given GDP measure by the CPI, a measure of inflation, one can yield the *real* GDP, a measure of economic output adjusted for price changes over time.
-To do that, of course, we need to join these independent datasets on the common values "Country Code" and "Year".

 *Note: There are, of course, various, more robust ways of joining tabular data.
 The example listed below is intended to demonstrate